1 Energy Concessions

 3. Do you need to use your air-conditioner in the summer due to an illness such as Multiple Sclerosis or Motor Neurone Disease?

 The Medical Cooling Concession will save you an additional 17.5% off your summer electricity bills.
-Call your energy company and ask for an application form.

 Check to see if you are eligible for any other energy concessions to save money on your energy bills.